 Our 19 testers tallied more than a thousand miles, putting 14 top-selling and top-rated hiking sandals at REI through the gauntlet.
 After a two-month period, each tester rated the sandals they tried on a 100-point scale for support, traction and overall comfort.
 Total scores listed above are a cumulative average.

 The seven sandals listed here are their favorites: The Bedrock Sandals Cairn Adventure is the top overall sandal with a nearly perfect score (99).
 The Chaco Z/Cloud (90) and Teva Terra Fi 5 Universal (94) are the second-highest scorers and supreme options if they fit you well.
-The Salomon Amphib Bold 2 (89), Xero Shoes Z-Trail EV (85), KEEN Newport H2 (82) and Teva Hurricane XLT2 (81) scored high in one or more (but not all) of the categories.
+The Astral PFD (89), Xero Shoes Z-Trail EV (85), Teva Hurricane XLT2 (81), KEEN Newport H2 (82), kids’ KEEN Newport H2 and HOKA ORA Recovery Slides (80) scored high in one or more (but not all) of the categories.
 Thank you to each of our testers; sorry for the blisters.

 Photography by Andrew Bydlon.